yinguobing/facial-landmark-detection-hrnet/README.md

 ```
 ## Evaluation
-Evaluation on validation datasets will be performed automatically after training.
-But you can perform evaluation without training like this:
+A quick evaluation on validation datasets will be performed automatically after training.
+For a full evaluation, please run the `evaluate.py` file.
+The NME value will be printed after evaluation.

 ```
-python3 train.py --eval_only=True
+python3 evaluate.py
 ```
-Do not forget setting the validation dataset.
+Do not forget setting the evaluation dataset.

 ## Export for inference
 Exported model will be saved in `saved_model` format in directory `./exported`.